Sergiy Kyslytsya

-Sergiy (Note: Also transliterated as Serhiy or Serhii) Olehovych Kyslytsya (Сергій Олегович Кислиця; born 15 August 1969) is a Ukrainian career diplomat, who serves as Ambassador Extraordinary.
-He had previously served as Deputy Minister of Foreign Affairs of Ukraine (2014–2019), Plenipotentiary of Ukraine and Permanent Representative of Ukraine to the United Nations (2019–2024).
+Sergiy (Note: Also transliterated as Serhiy or Serhii) Olehovych Kyslytsya (Сергій Олегович Кислиця; born 15 August 1969) is a Ukrainian career diplomat, who serves as First Deputy Head of the Office of the President of Ukraine (since 5 January 2026).
+He had previously served as Deputy Minister of Foreign Affairs of Ukraine (2014–2019), and Permanent Representative of Ukraine to the United Nations (2019–2024).
+He holds the title of Ambassador Extraordinary and Plenipotentiary of Ukraine (2016) and Honoured Lawyer of Ukraine (2026).

 Early life and education

 Born in Kyiv, Ukraine on 15 August 1969.
 Kyslytsya graduated cum laude from Taras Shevchenko National University of Kyiv with a Master of Arts degree in International Law.
 He is fluent in Ukrainian, English, Russian, Spanish and French.

 Career

 Kyslytsya started his career in international diplomacy as an intern to the Foreign Ministry of Ukraine.
-Over the next eight years Kyslytsya held a number of diplomacy roles, including: Special Assistant to the Deputy, First Deputy, Foreign Minister of Ukraine, Head, a.i., of the Council of Europe Section, MFA, Ukraine; Second, First Secretary (political), Special Assistant to the Ambassador, Embassy of Ukraine to Belgium, The Netherlands and Luxembourg and Mission of Ukraine to NATO; contact point for WEU-Ukraine (Brussels); Chief of Staff of the Minister for Foreign Affairs of Ukraine; Senior Adviser to the Minister for Foreign Affairs, Group of Advisers and Ambassadors at Large, MFA, Ukraine.
+Over the next eight years Kyslytsya held a number of diplomacy roles, including: Special Assistant to the Deputy Minister, First Deputy Minister and then Foreign Minister of Ukraine, Head, a.i., of the Council of Europe Section, MFA, Ukraine (1994-1996); Second, First Secretary (political), Special Assistant to the Ambassador, Embassy of Ukraine to Belgium, The Netherlands and Luxembourg and Mission of Ukraine to NATO (1996-1998); contact point for WEU-Ukraine (Brussels) (1996-1998); Chief of Staff of the Minister for Foreign Affairs of Ukraine (1998-2000); Senior Adviser to the Minister for Foreign Affairs, Group of Advisers and Ambassadors at Large, MFA, Ukraine (2000-2001).

 In 2001, Kyslytsya became the Political Counselor at the Embassy of Ukraine, Washington, D.C. before becoming the political Minister-Counselor at the embassy.

 In 2006, Kyslytsya was appointed the Director-General for International Organizations within the Ukrainian Foreign Ministry.

 Kyslytsya was appointed the Deputy Minister of Foreign Affairs of Ukraine in 2014.
 Kyslytsya was Deputy Minister during the Annexation of Crimea by Russia, and was involved in the international response to the annexation.
 In 2016, Kyslytsya was assigned the rank of Ambassador Extraordinary and Plenipotentiary.
-Kyslytsya also concurrently served as Ukraine's Ambassador to Trinidad and Tobago.